5 Signs That Your Aging Parents Need More Care

 Holidays, birthdays, and family milestones are a time for togetherness, when far-flung families gather in one place to celebrate.
 They’re also an opportunity for adult children to observe Mom or Dad to see how they’re faring.
 Often, these gatherings are a wake-up call.

 “Adult children may have noticed changes, subtle or stark, in the way their parents live,” says Rita Mabli, president and CEO of United Hebrew of New Rochelle, which provides an array of supportive care services to seniors including home care, assisted living, Alzheimer’s and dementia care, skilled nursing and rehabilitation.
-“After the holidays is a time when many families initiate conversations with their parents about their changing needs, having seen signs that they are not as independent as they once were.”
+“Family get-togethers or holidays are a time when many families initiate conversations with their parents about their changing needs, having seen signs that they are not as independent as they once were.”

-Adult children should consider the New Year as an opportunity to reflect on their observations, and act upon them, if necessary, advises Mabli.
+Adult children should reflect on their observations, and talk with your loved ones, advises Mabli.
 Here are five signs that may indicate your parents need more care:

 - Physical changes: When you gave Dad a hug, did he seem thin or frail?
 Was it difficult for Mom to get in and out of a chair?
 Changes in appearance, in weight, personal hygiene, and mobility are sometimes the easiest to spot.